Prof. Dr. Moritz Lehmann

 Office room number 144

 Born 1971 in Freiburg i.Br.
 (Germany), I studied Geology at the Eberhard-Karls University in Tübingen (Germany), the California State University in San Diego (USA), and the ETH Zürich (Switzerland), where I received my MSc in 1998 and my PhD in 2002.
 Between 2002 and 2004, I worked as a postdoc at the Department for Geosciences at Princeton University, first as a fellow of the German Research Foundation (DFG) and then as Research Associate.
 In 2004, I became Assistant Professor at the Department des Sciences de la Terre et de l'Atmosphère at the University of Québec in Montréal (Canada).
 Since 2007, I am Professor for Biogeochemistry at the Department for Environmental Science and Head of the Group "Aquatic and Stable Isotope Biogeochemistry".
-Since 2014 I serve as Dean of Research at the Faculty of Science at the University of Basel.
+Between 2014 and 2017 I served as Dean of Research at the Faculty of Science at the University of Basel.